awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Replication.Logical.md

 1. Review the `max_replication_slots`, `max_wal_senders`, `max_logical_replication_workers`, and `max_worker_processes` parameters in your DB cluster parameter group based on your expected usage\.
 If necessary, modify the DB cluster parameter group to change the settings for these parameters, as described in [Modifying parameters in a DB cluster parameter group](USER_WorkingWithDBClusterParamGroups.md#USER_WorkingWithParamGroups.ModifyingCluster)\.

    Follow these guidelines for setting the parameters:
-   + `max_replication_slots` – Ensure that `max_replication_slots` is at least as high as the combined number of logical replication publications and subscriptions you plan to create\.
-If you are using AWS DMS, make sure `max_replication_slots` is at least as high as the number of AWS DMS tasks you plan to use for change data capture from this DB cluster, plus any logical replication publications and subscriptions\.
+   + `max_replication_slots` – A *replication slot* tracks the progress of a subscription\.
+Set the value of the `max_replication_slots` parameter to the total number of subscriptions that you plan to create\.
+If you are using AWS DMS, set this parameter to the number of AWS DMS tasks that you plan to use for change data capture from this DB cluster\.
    + `max_wal_senders` and `max_logical_replication_workers` – Ensure that `max_wal_senders` and `max_logical_replication_workers` are each set at least as high as the number of logical replication slots that you intend to be active, or the number of active AWS DMS tasks for change data capture\.
-Leaving a logical replication slot inactive prevents vacuum from removing obsolete tuples from tables, so we recommend that you don't keep inactive replication slots for long periods of time\.
+Leaving a logical replication slot inactive prevents the vacuum from removing obsolete tuples from tables, so we recommend that you don't keep inactive replication slots for long periods of time\.
    + `max_worker_processes` – Ensure that `max_worker_processes` is at least as high as the combined values of `max_logical_replication_workers`, `autovacuum_max_workers`, and `max_parallel_workers`\.
 Having a high number of background worker processes might affect application workloads on small DB instance classes, so monitor the performance of your database if you set `max_worker_processes` higher than the default value\.

 **To configure a publisher for logical replication**